frederickaplan/fdh/files/PART2/fdh-2-4.md

 ## To improve

+- Should this chapter called Text System ?

 - Solution for OCRs : Tesseract, Google API.
 A table for comparing them ?

 - Measures of OCR quality